 A few weeks ago my trusty, old laptop finally kicked the proverbial bucket.
 Old faithful I called it.
 Probably the longest living laptop and best laptop I've ever owned.
 The logic board is gone but the memory is still good and I had a recent backup, so all is well in that department.

-While setting up this new laptop, downloading applications and files, I was reminded of this passage in Revelation where God says He will in the end make all things new and I thought to myself maybe that's really just the beginning.
+While setting up this new laptop, downloading applications and files, I was reminded of the passage in Revelation where God says He will, in the end, make all things new.
+I thought to myself maybe that's really just the beginning.
 Yes, the beginning of a beautiful eternity with Him!

+Another book I've been reading lately is the book of Esther.
 I love the book of Esther and the testimony of her life that's been carried down and influenced generation after generation of women.
-God doesn't need me to accomplish His purpose.
-His will, His plan will be brought to fruition with or without my help.
-But oh!
-To be part of that plan.
+God used Esther to accomplish His purpose, but He didn't need her to accomplish it.
+It the same way, God doesn't need me to accomplish His purpose.
+His purpose, His will, His plan will all be brought to fruition with or without my help.
+But oh, to be part of that plan!
 To allow His will to direct my choices.
 To make His purpose my purpose.
 Just like Esther.

 In light of those thoughts, I wanted to share with you an excellent book for your unsaved friends.